-2. Be Lavish with Love and Forgiveness.
 Assure your children that they are loved and accepted even when they fail.
 Never withhold physical contact or eye contact, even when they make mistakes or disappoint you.
 Make sure they know that although you disapprove of their attitudes or actions, your love is unconditional.
 Hug, hold, and touch your children in loving ways every day.
 Look into their eyes regularly and tell them how much you love them.
 (You can also take the Love Your Child Challenge.)

-3. Be Generous with Praise.
 Children never outgrow their need for heavy doses of praise—no matter their age.
 The five-to-one praise principle is a good rule of thumb to follow.
 Balance every negative comment you make with five positive comments.
 Think before you speak.
 Ask yourself if what you want to say will build up or tear down your child.
 Each day, look for ways to affirm your child’s unique giftedness and personality.
 Encourage the rest of the family to do the same with each other.
 (Try these Phrases for Praises!)

-4. Be Fair.
 We all subscribe to the fact that people are different—in theory.
-But when we have to live with peculiarities of the people in our home, the standard operating procedure seems to be to “fix and repair” rather than “accept and affirm.”
-Our children will do some things that annoy us, and sometimes they will blatantly disobey us.
-But before we respond, we should stop and ask, “Is this my child’s problem or mine?
+But when we have to live with the peculiarities of the people in our home, the standard operating procedure seems to be to “fix and repair” rather than “accept and affirm.”
+Our children will do some things that annoy us and, sometimes, they will blatantly disobey us.
+But before we respond, we should stop and ask, “Is this my child’s problem or mine?”
 Is there really a “perfect” way to take out the garbage, clean a room, or get homework done?
-Is there something inherently wrong with what my child is doing, or is she just not doing it my way?”
+Is there something inherently wrong with what my child is doing or is he or she just not doing it my way?”

-I’ve met many parents who allow overbusy schedules and the stresses of life to crowd out any time to have fun.
+I’ve met many parents who allow busy schedules and the stresses of life to crowd out any time to have fun.
 The results are not pretty.
 They feel guilty for not playing with and relishing their kids so they rationalize their feelings by saying they choose “quality time” over “quantity time.”
-They tuck in moments with their children between meetings, appointments, or other “important work.”
-The problem is that they can’t fool their kids into thinking that they’re enjoying spending time with them when their minds are somewhere else.
+They tuck in moments with their children between meetings, appointments, or other “important” work.
+But their kids can tell that they’re not enjoying spending time with them because their minds are somewhere else.

-6. Be Authentic.
-Because our children don’t come with handling instructions, every parent will make mistakes.
-As you try to customize your parenting for each child, try to remember that your children don’t need an expert; they need a guide.
+Because our children don’t come with handling instructions, every parent makes mistakes.
+As you try to customize your parenting for each child, remember that your children don’t need an expert; they need a guide.
 When you blow it, just admit it.
 Learn from it, then get up, and go on.
-Far from undermining your position, this humility will say to the child in the most powerful, way, “I am really for you.
-I am not trying to make you something you aree not.
-I love you, and I am on your team.”
+Far from undermining your position, this humility will say to the child in the most powerful way, “I am really for you.
+I am not trying to make you something you are not.
+I love you and I am on your team.”
 (Here’s how to be a mom who’s worthy of imitation.)

 Taken with permission from The Busy Mom’s Guide to a Happy, Organized Home by Kathy Peel.